 Legal Description of Property

-Some legal descriptions are very simple and involve a lot and a block within a subdivision name.
-Even those can be wrong when verified by surveying equipment.
+Some legal descriptions are very simple and involve a lot and a block within a subdivision name, but even these specifics can be wrong when verified by surveying equipment.

 Metes and Bounds Legal Description

-Townships run north and south and ranges run east and west, each being a line that runs at right angles to each other.
-The township and range system was adopted in the Governmental Land Surveys in 1785 and used ever since.
+Townships run north and south and range lines run east and west, each being a line that runs at right angles to each other.
+The township and range system was adopted in the Governmental Land Surveys in 1785 and has been used ever since.

 Not Always Exact

-Using a protractor, you can draw your own legal description of property, which is how title searchers had to draw the metes and bounds descriptions from courthouse grantor and grantee book entries.
-Title searches used this method to ascertain whether a document affected the property they were searching in the public records.
-Today, most of that is completed via computer.
+Using a protractor, you can draw your own legal description of the property, which is how title searchers had to draw the metes and bounds descriptions from courthouse grantor and grantee book entries.
+Title searches used this method to ascertain whether a document affected the property they were searching for in the public records.
+Today, most of that is completed via a computer.

-Other common acronyms are PIQ (Property in Question) and POB (Point of Beginning).
-Any property you are talking about or giving directions to becomes the Property in Question.
-When you start to describe a metes and bounds legal description, you always start with the Point of Beginning.
+Other common acronyms are PIQ (property in question) and POB (point of beginning).
+Any property you are talking about or giving directions to becomes the property in question.
+When you start to describe a metes and bounds legal description, you always start with the point of beginning.